leilaghazvini/leilaghazvini.github.io/_projects/quiz.md

                 question: "You’re stuck on campus cramming for finals and desperate for food… What are you doing?",
                 answers: [
-                    { text: "Doordash chipotle, takes 2 hours to get there and costs you your first born child (the worst bowl you’ve ever had in your life)", category: "Alaina" }, { text: "Paying $8 for the dining hall- chance to reminisce", category: "tall white guy with curly brown hair"" }, { text: "On the prowl for a vending machine going ferrell when you find one, takes you about an hour to acomplish this mission", category: "Research STEM Queen" }, { text: "Paying $20 for overpriced mediocre fusion cuisine from a food truck ", category: "person who doesn't wear shoes" }
+                    { text: "Doordash chipotle, takes 2 hours to get there and costs you your first born child (the worst bowl you’ve ever had in your life)", category: "Alaina" }, { text: "Paying $8 for the dining hall- chance to reminisce", category: "tall white guy with curly brown hair" }, { text: "On the prowl for a vending machine going feral when you find one, takes you about an hour to accomplish this mission", category: "Research STEM Queen" }, { text: "Paying $20 for overpriced mediocre fusion cuisine from a food truck ", category: "person who doesn't wear shoes" }
                 ]
             }